-One NACA eligibility requirement is for all Members to be registered voters if they are legally eligible.
-They must be identified on the voter roll or registered through NACA in order to be NACA Qualified.
+One of NACA's eligibility requirements is for all Members to be registered voters, if they are legally eligible.
+Members must be identified on the voter roll or registered through NACA in order to be NACA Qualified.
 The easiest way to determine if you are on the voter rolls or to register to vote is through the Member Portal.
-It is important to verify your voter status, since many people have been purged from the voter rolls and need to register again.
-In addition, registering at least ten other non-registered people, including family, friends, neighbors, co-workers, and others, accomplishes a participation activity requirement.
+It is important to verify your voter status since many people have been purged from the voter rolls and need to register again.
+In addition, registering a number of non-registered people, including family, friends, neighbors, co-workers, and others, accomplishes a participation activity requirement.